Arunvishnu123/Peer-to-Peer-BlockChain/AutoEvaluation.md

 * If there is any "Mining Complete Status in the database then terminate the mining process"
 * Other peers receives this block and add it to the blockchain
 * Also, here Genesis Block also called "RacletteCheese" will created by the first peer connected to the network
-* Also there is message queue system in the block,The working is when a  peer try to send the created block to other peers, at this time, any failure instance occur then that message and connection information will be logged into a database constantly the peer try to send the message in the database one by one
+* Also there is message queue system for handly the create block request,The working is when a  peer try to send the created block to other peers, at this time, any failure instance occur then that message and connection information will be logged into a database constantly the corresponding peer try to send the message in the database one by one (queue).Currently each peer has the separate message queue system.
 * Also, new peer can request the blockchain history
+* Also,All peer can request the list of connected peers from the tracker

 # Tracker
 * Tracker will accept the new peer details and distribute it to all other peers